Find Expert Guides • Plan a Personal Trip • Explore Our Pasts Consciously

 Ricky Menzies

-During my degree, I was afforded the opportunity to spend a year studying abroad in Norway and Finland.
-It was here I discovered my love for the Medieval North.
-After completing my BA at Cardiff University I started my career as an Archaeologist at Cotswold Archaeology.
-I am now studying an MA in Viking and Medieval Norse Studies at the University of Iceland, where I currently reside.Ricky’s Profile
+During my undergraduate degree, I spent a year studying in Norway and Finland.
+It was then I discovered my love for the Medieval North.
+After completing my BA at Cardiff University I worked as an archaeologist at Cotswold Archaeology.
+And now I am completing an MA in Viking and Medieval Norse Studies at the University of Iceland and the University of Oslo, where I currently live.Ricky’s Profile